matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 signature as a part of 2-factor authentication scheme.
 It is possible to create a wallet without an Ethereum private key, but such a wallet will only be able to perform read requests to the zkSync server.

-Ethereum signer is represented by the `EthereumSigner` trait from `zksync_eth_signer` crate.
+The Ethereum signer is represented by the `EthereumSigner` trait from the `zksync_eth_signer` crate.

 By default, there exist two different implementations for that trait: `PrivateKeySigner` and `JsonRpcSigner`.

-First one assumes that you own your private key and can use it directly:
+The first one assumes that you own your private key and can use it directly:

 ```rust
 use zksync_eth_signer::PrivateKeySigner;